Fracking in the United States: 10 Key Questions

 4. How does fracking worsen climate change?

 Fracking also allows access to huge fossil fuel deposits that were once beyond the reach of drilling.
-In California, for example, rising oil prices are driving up interest in fracking and other dangerously extreme fossil fuel extraction methods in the Monterey Shale.
-This geological formation under the San Joaquin and the Los Angeles basins holds an estimated 13.7 billion barrels of recoverable shale oil.
+In California, for example, oil companies are interested in using fracking and other dangerously extreme fossil fuel extraction methods in the Monterey Shale.
+This geological formation under the San Joaquin and the Los Angeles basins may hold a large amount of extraordinarily dirty, carbon intensive oil.
 Oil fracking in North Dakota is already yielding about half a million barrels of oil a day.

 We need to leave 80 percent of proven fossil fuel reserves in the ground in order to have a reasonable chance of avoiding catastrophic climate change.
 We simply cannot afford to use dangerous techniques like fracking to keep extracting more oil and gas.